kushpamnani/CatalogueCraft/README.md

 # CatalogueCraft

-Hey there!
 Welcome to **CatalogueCraft**.
 I built this full-stack web application to help e-commerce businesses streamline the way they manage their product catalogs.
 Built with the MERN stack—MongoDB, Express, React, and Node.js—**CatalogueCraft** offers a robust and scalable platform tailored for the dynamic needs of online stores.

 ## About This Project